• Skip to primary navigation

 • ½ teaspoon red pepper flakes

-• 1 (5 oz) bag fresh baby spinach leaves finely chopped
+• 5 ounces baby spinach leaves - fresh, finely chopped

 Instructions

-• Preheat your oven to 400°F. Place an ungreased ceramic or glass 9-inch pie plate in the preheating oven, allowing it to preheat with the oven.
+• Preheat the oven to 400°F. Place an ungreased ceramic or glass 9-inch pie plate in the preheating oven, allowing it to preheat with the oven.

 • In a large bowl, whisk the eggs with kosher salt, black pepper, garlic powder, dried thyme, and red pepper flakes.

-• Stir in the parmesan and the chopped onion.
-Then stir in the spinach in batches.
+• Stir in the parmesan and chopped onion, then stir in the spinach in batches.

-• Using oven mitts, pull the hot pie plate out of the oven and place it on a trivet.
+• Using oven mitts, remove the hot pie plate from the oven and place it on a trivet.
 Lightly grease the pan.

 • Return the pan to the oven.
 Bake the frittata until it's puffed, and a toothpick inserted in its center comes out clean, 25-30 minutes.